Lyrics from “Santo Amaro” by Aldir Blanc, Luiz Claudio Ramos & Franklin da Flauta (1978)

 você triste com ciúmes // You, sad and jealous

-eu charlando, resmungando que melhor era acabar // And me, grumbling and griping that it would be better to just break up
+eu charlando, resmungando que melhor era acabar // Me grumbling and griping that it would be better to end it

 Pobre farsante de teatro ambulante // Poor farceur of the street operetta